Polegate and Willingdon Medical Centre

 The centre is designed to meet growing healthcare needs by providing a high-quality, sustainable facility for two GP practices.
 Our goal is to improve access to care, support new models of integrated health delivery, and promote long-term wellbeing across the area.

 The centre will be located at the Hindsland site, which was approved in June 2025 following detailed feasibility studies.
 This location was chosen for its existing planning permission, good infrastructure links, and minimal ecological impact.
+Approval of a reserved matters planning application was granted on 29 October 2025.

 A New Standard of Healthcare Design